ShishirV712/MICROROS_GUIDE/README.md

 >data: 2

+>---
->--- and so on keeps on increamenting
+>and so on keeps on incrementing

 # Troubleshoot
 >**Note:** If you have an error called as open device error run the following command